stefanofa/awesome/README.md

 *   [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.

-*   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, swr, rtk-query and more)
+*   [klis87/normy](https://github.com/klis87/normy) - Automatic normalization and data updates for data fetching libraries (react-query, vue-query, trpc, swr, rtk-query and more)

 *   [unplugin/unplugin-icons](https://github.com/unplugin/unplugin-icons) - 🤹 Access thousands of icons as components on-demand universally.